AdiBruchian/what-is-your-Inside-Out-emotion/README.md

 ## Overview
-This project explores and compares various dropout methods for improving the generalization of deep neural networks.
-Specifically, we focus on evaluating the effectiveness of different dropout techniques in the context of emotion classification using the ResNet-18 architecture on the FER13 dataset.
+The goal of this project is to examine how various regularization methods affect the performance of deep neural networks.
+Specifically, we investigate the impact of different dropout techniques on the performance of emotion classification using the FER-13 dataset with a ResNet-18 architecture.

 ## Motivation
-No Dropout:
+Overfitting is a common challenge in deep learning, where models perform well on training data but poorly on unseen data.
+This occurs when a model learns noise and details specific to the training set rather than general patterns.
+Dropout techniques help mitigate overfitting by randomly deactivating neurons during training, encouraging models to learn more robust features.
+This project compares various dropout methods to identify the most effective strategy for enhancing model generalization and performance.

 <img src="icons/original_results.png" alt="Results" width="400" />